A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Conclusions Future Work

-We also utilized our model to determine the effect of mergers on star formation history.
-We compared our models created with MC merger trees to those with smooth accretion based on abundance matching, as described in \cite{Furlanetto17} (Figure \ref{fig:SA_vs_MC_Halos}).
-For our fiducial astrophysical parameters, we found that the global SFRDs (both PopIII and PopII) agree to within a factor of two from $z$ = 31--18 between models with the smooth accretion and those with full merger histories (see Figure \ref{fig:DM_SF_SFRDs}).
+We also studied the effect that DM halo mergers have on star formation history by comparing the SFRDs resulting from MC merger trees to those resulting from smooth accretion based on abundance matching, as described in \cite{Furlanetto17} (Figure \ref{fig:SA_vs_MC_Halos}).
+For our fiducial astrophysical parameters, we found that the resulting SFRDs (both PopIII and PopII) each agreed to within a factor of two from $z$ = 18--31 for these DM halo models (see Figure \ref{fig:DM_SF_SFRDs}).
 This suggests that the merger history is likely not required to model global SFRDs, provided one does not need an accuracy much greater than a factor of two, but it is required for spatial fluctuations such as those we show in Figure \ref{fig:BoxSize}.
 We note, however, that our model does not incorporate changes in astrophysics due to mergers (e.g., an enhanced PopII star formation efficiency following mergers), which could occur in more sophisticated star formation models.
 We also point out that in models with very high \JLW \ (for instance if the star formation efficiency was significantly higher than we assume), smooth accretion models have an unphysical shutoff in primordial star formation and a detailed treatment of the merger history may be necessary (see Figure \ref{fig:High_LW_SFRDs}).

 Additionally, we tested how the global star formation history is affected by our PopII star formation prescription.
-We compared our fiducial model, based on equations \ref{EQ-M*ODE} and \ref{EQ-MgasODE} \citep{[from ][]Furlanetto21} to a simpler ``instantaneous'' method used previously in the literature.
-We found that the instantaneous model leads to a shallower metal-enriched SFRD slope throughout the simulation (see Figure \ref{fig:DM_SF_SFRDs}).
+We compared our fiducial model, based on equations \ref{EQ-M*ODE} and \ref{EQ-MgasODE} \citep{[from ][]Furlanetto21} to a simpler ``instantaneous'' method used previously in the literature and found that the instantaneous model leads to a shallower metal-enriched SFRD slope throughout the simulation (see Figure \ref{fig:DM_SF_SFRDs}).
 Our fiducial prescription yields steeper PopII SFRDs because it allows halos to continue forming stars in isolation, unlike the instantaneous model which requires infalling gas at each time step (resulting in relatively more late-time formation).
 The effects of this steeper enriched SFRD manifest in the PopIII SFRD at late times ($z \lesssim$ 25) when the increasing LW background intensity sufficiently increases \Mcrit \ to alter the PopIII star formation history as well.